pdm-project/pdm/docs/docs/usage/project.md

 1. `http/` stores the HTTP response content.
 1. `metadata/` stores package metadata retrieved by the resolver.
 1. `hashes/` stores the file hashes fetched from the package index or calculated locally.
+1. `packages/` The centrialized repository for installed wheels.

 See the current cache usage by typing `pdm cache info`.
 Besides, you can use `add`, `remove` and `list` subcommands to manage the cache content.
 Find the usage by the `--help` option of each command.